chiche-ds/dictionary-with-python-/README.md

 # dictionary-with-python-
-a fun tool to easy search for the meaning of words written in python
+a fun tool to easily search for the meaning of words written in python